-All children with special educational needs have a Provision Map.
-Provision Maps (PMs) at Lent Rise are written by the class teacher and reviewed in consultation with the pupil, parent, SENDCO and any other agencies involved.
-When writing a PM, all of the extra support that a child receives is detailed to give a clear picture of how their learning is supported.
-All children within the school are given termly targets to work towards and for SEND children, these work alongside their PMs.
+All children with special educational needs have a SEND Support Plan.
+Support Plans at Lent Rise are written by the class teacher and reviewed in consultation with the pupil, parent, SENDCO and any other agencies involved.
+When writing a support plan, all of the extra support that a child receives is detailed to give a clear picture of how their learning is supported.
+All children within the school are given termly targets to work towards and for SEND children, these work alongside their support plans.
 These are also reviewed on a regular basis in consultation with the pupil, parent, SENDCO and any other agencies involved, as appropriate.
 The range of provision may include:

-\ in class support for small groups with an additional teacher or Teaching Assistant (TA)

-\ Small group withdrawal with TA, CT, or Learning Mentor LM.

-\ individual class support / individual withdrawal

-- \ further differentiation of resources

-- \ homework/learning support club

-- \ Interventions (Booster/Gap Busting)

-- \ Provision of alternative learning materials/ special equipment

-- \ Group support

-\ Provision of additional adult time in devising interventions and monitoring their effectiveness
+- \ in class support for small groups with an additional teacher or Teaching Assistant (TA) - \ Small group withdrawal with TA, CT, or Learning Mentor LM. - \ individual class support / individual withdrawal - \ further differentiation of resources - \ homework/learning support club - \ Interventions (Booster/Gap Busting) - \ Provision of alternative learning materials/ special equipment - \ Group support - \ Provision of additional adult time in devising interventions and monitoring their effectiveness - \ Additional time in assessment tests - \ Staff development/training to undertake more effective strategies

-- \ Additional time in assessment tests - \ Staff development/training to undertake more effective strategies - \ Access to Specialist Teaching and Educational Psychology Service or other support services for advice on strategies, equipment, or staff training
+\ Access to Specialist Teaching and Educational Psychology Service or other support services for advice on strategies, equipment, or staff training